gwotto/genotype_processed_imputed/README.md

 ### Reformatting genotypes

-- assign them chromosome-and-position-based IDs to variants with missing variant IDs
+- Assigning position-allele-based IDs to variants with missing variant IDs

-- variants (indels) with position-allele based ID and allele length > 25bp are assigned the unnamed-variant ID
+- Variants (indels) with position-allele based ID and allele length > 25bp are assigned the unnamed-variant ID

 - Running as batch jobs with one job per chromosome